UvrajSB/Maze-game/README.md

 <br>Super power::>
       <br>  You can terminate a solid block
-         For that give the command : Give me powers Boy you can use it only once!! so be wise
+         For that give the command : Give me powers
+       <br>  Boy you can use it only once!! so be wise